 However, the competition is not open to those who work professionally in the field of science communication, e.g. communication officers, artists working with scientific themes, science center staff, journalists, etc.

 - The contestants must produce a presentation of their research with a maximum time limit of four minutes.

 - No contestant is allowed to continue his/her presentation for longer than the maximum allowed time.

 - The presentation can be given in Swedish or English.

 - The presentation must not be designed by someone else, e.g. a communicator, colleague or similar.
 The competitors must own the content themselves, but may seek the support and help of experts in other areas.

 - It is permitted and even encouraged to use props.

 - Using presentation tools such as Powerpoint is allowed.
 Any images and sound clips used must be copyright-free.

 - Participants will be offered guidance/coaching in presentation techniques by the local organisers prior to the competitions.
 Note that this step is mandatory for both organisers and participants!

 Judging and Scoring

 - The jury and the audience rate each contestant according to a scale where 1 is the lowest and 5 is the highest score.

 - The voting can be done by means of Mentometer buttons, SMS voting, scorecards, etc. The results are not shown to the audience.

 - The public’s votes and those of the jury are separately converted into an average score.
 The two averages are then combined for each competitor.
 The audience’s votes should count for 2/3 and the jury’s 1/3 of the total points.
 The final score is hidden from the audience.

-- Participants in the final are those with the highest score in each regional heat.
+- Participants in the final are those with the highest score in each regional or online heat.

 - All finalists are offered personal coaching in presentation techniques approximately one month before the final and the coach meets all the finalists individually.
 The same coach helps the finalists to refine their presentation at the rehearsal in Stockholm immediately prior to the final.